 1. Reputable Brokerage

 List your home with a reputable brokerage firm.
-It should be a recognizable name that potential buyers will trust – like Compass the brand in real estate!
+It should be a recognizable name that potential buyers will trust – like Beverly & Co.
+Luxury Properties, the brand in real estate!
 Visit their office to verify that it communicates professionalism and adequate office support.
 If no one answers the phone when you call, who will answer the phone when a prospective buyer calls?

 2. Experienced Agent